-In the previous section, uncertain data associations were modeled as "one-in-k" mixtures, in which multiple candidate loop closures were grouped together in a single edge.
+In the previous section, uncertain data associations were modeled as "one-of-k" mixtures, in which multiple candidate loop closures were grouped together in a single edge.
 Alternatively, each candidate loop closure could be encoded as a two-component mixture in a "null-hypothesis" style mixture; this approach is well-suited to the case where little is known about alternatives to a putative loop closure, while still allowing for the possibility that it is incorrect.
 (It is also possible that the mixture components have no obvious semantic meaning: the mixture model could simply be approximating a more complex distribution.
-For example, a max mixture could be fit to an empirically derived cost function from a correlation-based scan matcher [Ols09a]).
+For example, a max mixture could be fit to an empirically derived cost function from a correlation-based scan matcher [Olson, 2009a]).

-In this section, we explore the performance impact of "one-in-k" mixtures versus "null-hypothesis" mixtures.
-Consider a "one-in-k" mixture consisting of three candidate loop closures plus a null hypothesis: $\{L_1, L_2, L_3, \text{null}\}$.
-This can be transformed into three "null-hypothesis" mixtures: $\{L_1, \text{null}\}$, $\{L_2, \text{null}\}$, and $\{L_3, \text{null}\}$.
-These two formulations are not exactly equivalent: the "one-in-k" encodes mutual-exclusion between the hypotheses, whereas the k separate "null-hypotheses"
+In this section, we explore the performance impact of "one-of-k" mixtures versus "null-hypothesis" mixtures.
+Consider a "one-of-k" mixture consisting of three candidate loop closures plus a null hypothesis: $\{L_1, L_2, L_3, \text{null}\}$.
+This can be transformed into three "null-hypothesis" mixtures: $\{L_1, \text{null}\}, \{L_2, \text{null}\}, \text{ and } \{L_3, \text{null}\}$.
+These two formulations are not exactly equivalent: the "oneof-k" encodes mutual-exclusion between the hypotheses, whereas the k separate "null-hypotheses" would permit solutions in which more than one of the loop closures was accepted.
+In many practical situations, however, the semantic difference is relatively minor.
+In this section, we show that the performance impact of this choice can be dramatic.